 Unilateral vocal fold paralysis (VFP) was modeled in five excised canine larynges.
 Medialization laryngoplasty (ML) was performed, followed by AA.
 The optimal degree of arytenoid rotation was determined using real-time measurements of vocal efficiency (V(E) ), percent jitter, and percent shimmer.
 After the optimal degree of rotation was determined, the arytenoid was hypo- and hyperrotated 10% ± 2% of the optimal angle to mimic hypoadducted and hyperadducted states.
 Aerodynamic, acoustic, and mucosal wave measurements were recorded.
 Mean optimal angle of arytenoid adduction was 151.4 +/- 2.5.
 The arytenoid was then hypo- and hyperrotated to mean angles of 161.6 +/- 11.2 and 143.4 +/ 13.5, respectively.
 Optimal AA was found to greatly improve percent jitter and shimmer when compared to other treatments (ML, hypo-AA, hyper-AA).
 Using real-time voice analysis may aid surgeons in determining the optimal degree of arytenoid rotation when performing AA.

 We expanded upon recently introduced teaching paradigms in laryngology by developing a model for laryngeal education that was readily available, inexpensive, and provided an experience similar to in vivo human laryngeal surgery.
 A temporal bone lab was modified into a laryngeal dissection lab with minimal changes.
 Canine larynges were found to strongly resemble human larynges and were easily used in a teaching model.
 They were more easily acquired and less expensive than human larynges.
 A novel dissection approach was created to maximize utility of a single cadaveric laryngeal specimen.
 A laryngeal dissection course with specific teaching objectives was formulated, which led to the creation of a laryngeal dissection manual.
-To maximize utility of a single cadaveric laryngeal specimen, a novel dissection approach was developed.
-A laryngeal dissection course was then instituted in an otolaryngology residency training program.

 (with Yu Zhang, PhD)